Where Should You Have Extinguishers?

 Create a picture in your mind that will reflect the instructions on the extinguisher: if there’s a fire, get everyone outside and ask a member of your family to call the fire department from a neighbour’s house.
 Only then should you permit yourself to fight a small fire.
+Keep a distance of about 2 meters away from the fire, and make sure you are positioned between the fire and your escape.
+Never move to a position where the fire is between you and your way out.
+Using the extinguisher, spray the base of the fire closest to you and not the top of the flames.
 If the fire becomes large, get out.
 Close doors behind you to slow the spread of the fire.

 A fire extinguisher is a storage container for an agent like water or chemicals.
 It is designed to put out a small fire, not a large one.
 Extinguishers are labelled ABC or D. Ensure you use the right extinguisher for the appropriate type of fire.